ng-Classic/ng-classic/aio/content/guide/docs-lint-errors.md

 Shorter, more common words are generally easier to read than longer ones.
 This does not mean you need to write down to the audience.
 Technical docs should still be precise.
-Angular Classicdocs are read by many people around the world and should use language that the most people can understand.
+Angular Classic docs are read by many people around the world and should use language that the most people can understand.

 If you think a specific term is required even though it has been flagged as uncommon, try to include a short explanation of the term.
 Also, try adding some context around its first mention.